grafana/metrictank/docs/tools.md

     	for vegeta outputs, will generate requests for data starting from now minus... eg '30min', '5h', '14d', etc. or a unix timestamp (default "30min")
   -limit int
-    	only show this many metrics.  use 0 to disable -max-age string
+    	only show this many metrics.  use 0 to disable -max-stale string
-    	max age (lastUpdate diff with now) of metricdefs.  use 0 to disable (default "6h30min") -min-age string
+    	exclude series that have not been seen for this much time.  use 0 to disable (default "6h30min") -min-stale string
-    	min age (lastUpdate diff with now) of metricdefs.  use 0 to disable (default "0") -partitions string
+    	exclude series that have been seen in this much time.  use 0 to disable (default "0") -partitions string
     	only show metrics from the comma separated list of partitions or * for all (default "*") -prefix string